bernardobruno/Web-Scraping-/README.md

 In this repository we will learn about the basics of Web Scraping.

+Beautiful Soup is a widely used Python package which help to parse HTML and XML documents (including having malformed markup, i.e. non-closed tags, so named after tag soup).

+It creates a parse tree for parsed pages that can be used to extract data from HTML, which is useful for web scraping.

 Below are some basic questions on Web Scraping and general subjects.

 # 1. Brieﬂy describe the differences between the webbrowser, requests, BeautifulSoup, and selenium modules.